w3c/PWETF/TPACDiversityFundProposalComms.md

 Your applications won’t be judged on their written quality, in case it’s hard for you to complete, for example if English is your second language or you have a disability.

-Information supplied in this form will be submitted to the diversity fund selection committee and stored on W3C's servers and is subject to [W3C Privacy Policy](https://www.w3.org/Consortium/Legal/privacy-statement).
+Information supplied in this form will be submitted to the inclusion fund selection committee and stored on W3C's servers and is subject to [W3C Privacy Policy](https://www.w3.org/Consortium/Legal/privacy-statement).

 #### Timeline